Sean Kelly (Canadian musician)

-Sean Kelly is a Canadian musician living in Toronto, currently playing guitar with Nelly Furtado and Lee Aaron.
+Sean Kelly is a Canadian musician living in Toronto, currently playing guitar with Nelly Furtado, Coney Hatch and Lee Aaron.
 He founded the Toronto-based glam rock band Crash Kelly, and is the band's lead singer and guitarist.
 Kelly was a member of Canadian rock band Helix, playing bass guitar.
 He stayed with them for most of 2009 at which time joined Furtado's band on guitar.
 He is also guitarist for the Toronto rock group 69 Duster, which he co-founded with the ex-singer for Images in Vogue, Dale Martindale.
 He has done session guitar work for other bands as well, including Neil Leyton's 2003 album, Midnight Sun, and was a member of Jeff Pearce's band Rye.
 Kelly has also collaborated with Gilby Clarke, Rough Trade, Rudy Sarzo, Coney Hatch, and Canadian Brass.

 Career

 Crash Kelly signed a multi-album deal with Liquor and Poker Music in 2004.
-They have toured internationally with Alice Cooper and Backyard Babies in the US and Quireboys and Enuff Z’Nuff in the UK.
+They have toured internationally with Alice Cooper and Backyard Babies in the US and Quireboys and Enuff Z'Nuff in the UK.

 The group name, Crash Kelly, is a reference to the nickname of an uncle, who acquired it as an AHL player hockey all over the northern states (including a long stint in Pennsylvania).
-“Crash” Kelly was known as a tough player, and an enforcer on the ice.
+"Crash" Kelly was known as a tough player, and an enforcer on the ice.
 The film Slap Shot was based loosely on the antics of this league.
 Sean's uncle's team the Johnstown Jets was said to have been an inspiration for some of the movie which was partly filmed on location in Johnstown, Pennsylvania.
 Crash Kelly have opened for artists such as The Black Crowes and Alice Cooper, and have had their songs featured on Bam Margera's MTV program Unholy Union.

 Sean Kelly, as one of the producers of Crash Kelly's album Penny Pills, was a finalist for Best Album at the 2004 Northern Ontario Music and Film Awards.

 He has received formal training in classical guitar from Eli Kassner, and has worked as a music teacher in the Toronto Catholic District School Board and received his Bachelor of Education degree from Nipissing University.
 His influences include classic Kiss, Cheap Trick, and T.Rex.